5 Tips for Choosing the Best Mortgage Lender

 2. Determine which type of mortgage you need

-Before shopping for the best mortgage lender, learn about key mortgage lender requirements.
+Before shopping for a mortgage lender, learn about key mortgage lender requirements.
 Some lenders specialize in specific loan types, and may not offer a program that fits your needs.

 The table below details the minimum mortgage requirements for the most common loan types.